 All you need to do is find some grass or sand, then take your shoes off and put your bare feet on the earth for a while.

-Can any technology help?
+Can any technology prevent jet lag?

-Here is a list of gear other people have found helpful.
+Here is a list of gear that other people have found helpful.
 If you know of any others we can add, please share in the comments.

 - eye mask